vineshsridhar/Computer-Music-Archaeology/README.md

 Code and documentation for Peter Langston's *Expert Novice Picker*, aka lick.c, presented in his paper *Six Techniques for Algorithmic Music Composition*.
 The program accepts a data file that specifies the chord changes and length of the piece and outputs a banjo improvisation fitted to those parameters.

-In this repo you will find two applications, the first is located in the folder `restoration`, which presents the program in a form closest to how it was presented in the original paper.
+In this repo you will find two applications, the first is located in the folder `restoration`, which presents the program in a form closest to how it was presented in the original paper (you can find Langston's original source code in the `source` folder).
 The other folder, `reference`, contains a modified version of the program that produces output in multiple formats, contains more documentation and many stylistic changes to the code.
 The intention is to make the behavior of `reference` the same as the original, but to make the code more readable.

 # Compiling and Running